True Exaltation: Eternal Worth Beyond Earthly Wealth

 Believers must interpret poverty and wealth through God’s eternal perspective, recognizing the fleeting nature of earthly riches.

-9 But let the brother in humble circumstances glory in his high position;
+9 The brother in humble circumstances should exult in his high position.

-11 For the sun arises with the scorching wind and withers the grass, and the flower in it falls, and the beauty of its appearance perishes.
-So the rich man will also fade away in his pursuits.
+11 For the sun rises with scorching heat and withers the plant; its flower falls and its beauty is lost.
+So too, the rich man will fade away in the midst of his pursuits.

 Believers must interpret poverty and wealth through God’s eternal perspective, recognizing the fleeting nature of earthly riches.